bkelly-lab/jkp-data/README_Fernando.txt

 add_primary_sec
 prepare_crsp_sf

 To do: Comment code and put some references.
+Test against SAS.
 Rest of the functions.
 ================================================================================